awsdocs/amazon-vpc-user-guide/doc_source/VPC_Introduction.md

 ## How to Get Started with Amazon VPC<a name="howto"></a>

-To get a hands\-on introduction to Amazon VPC, complete the exercise [Getting Started](GetStarted.md)\.
+To get a hands\-on introduction to Amazon VPC, complete the exercise [Getting Started with Amazon VPC](GetStarted.md)\.
 The exercise guides you through the steps to create a nondefault VPC with a public subnet, and to launch an instance into your subnet\.

 If you have a default VPC, and you want to get started launching instances into your VPC without performing any additional configuration on your VPC, see [Launching an EC2 Instance into Your Default VPC](default-vpc.md#launching-into)\.